kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 * Ensure that etcd encryption is enabled
 * Ensure that secret store encryption is enabled

-Which can in turn be encoded in the Kubernetes policy engine language.
+These controls in turn can then be encoded in the Kubernetes policy engine language.
 Further, for reuse, policy declarations may implement _parameters_, which the provider defines together with the potential baseline or default and possible alternatives for varying risk tolerances (aka profiles).

 Once the policy mapping is complete, with the associated parameters’ values - typically tailored by customers with their specific choice of parameter values - it is ready for deployment and validation against the actual Kubernetes configurations and containers.

 Policies managed in a Kubernetes cluster benefit both the security _operations_ team (i.e., cluster admins) as well as the _regulatory_ team (i.e., compliance officers).
 As a cluster administrator, you need to validate the secure configuration and provisioning of clusters and containers, based on published compliance benchmarks, but a compliance person also wants to assess and share the _regulatory_ _compliance_ of the cluster and containers through the lens of their regulatory specific profile.

-The key to a successful interlock between the operations and the compliance roles is recognizing the difference of expertise and expectations between the two: operational admins prefer a report of non-compliant assets or resources, while the compliance officers prefer a report of deficient or missing control implementations and the corresponding risks to the system and data.
+The key to a successful interlock between the operations and the compliance roles is recognizing the difference of expertise and expectations between the two: operational administrators prefer a report of non-compliant assets or resources, while the compliance officers prefer a report of deficient or missing control implementations and the corresponding risks to the system and data.

-A standardized assessment result format addresses this dichotomy of perspective and objectives.
+A standardized assessment result format, such as the previously discussed [Policy Report CRD](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report), addresses this dichotomy of perspective and objectives.
 This enables end to end automation, if using a schema whose formats aim and support the standardization across diverse assets and systems.
 OSCAL is such a standard schema, with many layers (see below).

 ![alt_text](images/OSCAL-layers.png "OSCAL Layers")

 [https://pages.nist.gov/OSCAL/documentation/schema/](https://pages.nist.gov/OSCAL/documentation/schema/)

 The [OSCAL Assessment Results model](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/) defines structured, machine-readable JSON, and YAML representations of the information contained within an assessments report.
 This model is used by anyone performing assessment or continuous monitoring activities on a system to determine the degree to which that system complies with one or more frameworks.
 This is especially helpful if looking for increased remediation automation.
-The Policy WG CRD specification is designed to allow a tool developer or operator with some scripting to extract fields from a Policy Report and generate OSCAL if desired.

 In essence, compliant clusters are managed using Kubernetes policies.
 A policy based approach increases automation and reduces the overall compliance burden by allowing an organization to focus on making their applications and development processes.